ntwcklng/np/readme.md

 #### Solution

-Open `~/.ssh/config` (if it doesn't exist create it) And add or modify:  `AddKeysToAgent yes`, save and close.
+Open `~/.ssh/config` (if it doesn't exist create it)

+Add or modify:  `AddKeysToAgent yes`

+Save the file, and close it.

 To add your SSH-Key to the keychain, you have to run a simple git command like `git fetch`.
 Now your credentials should be stored in the keychain and you are able to use `np` again.